 We realise that even though you may be thinking about making a claim for compensation, you may be worried about potential legal fees associated with doing so.
 Blackwater Law undertake all medical negligence misdiagnosis claims on a no win, no fee basis and this includes all accepted claims for cancer misdiagnosis and delayed diagnosis compensation.

 When you make a cancer misdiagnosis claim with Blackwater Law, this will be on a no win, no fee basis.
 There will be no financial risk.

 When you instruct Blackwater Law to advise and represent you in claiming compensation, your solicitor will begin to build evidence in support of your case.
 Blackwater Law is particularly well positioned to do this due to the team’s national panel of medical experts.

 In complex cases we may instruct several medical experts who specialise in different areas of medicine, so as to ensure the evidence supporting your cancer misdiagnosis claim is the strongest it can possibly be.
-These professional opinions are crucial to your compensation case being successful.
+These professional opinions are crucial to your cancer misdiagnosis compensation case being successful.
 Because Blackwater Law deals with a large number of medical negligence compensation claims we have, over the years, built a unique panel of medical experts all specialising in different areas of medicine.
-This means we can call upon the most appropriate medical expert/s required for your specific case, given the circumstances of the medical negligence you suffered.
+This means we can call upon the most appropriate medical expert/s required for your specific case, given the circumstances of the medical negligence you have suffered.